 What would you say to colleagues who are in the process of selecting digital tools to reduce food waste?

-Digital tool is THE solution to help reduce food waste.
+Digital tools are THE solution to help commercial kitchens reduce food waste.
+There is a considerably financial incentive too - a recent report states that for every $1 invested in food waste reduction, restaurants can save $7.
 While it can be hard to get the chef’s buy-in first, I can assure you that the process of using a digital tool such as Winnow is seamless.
 It has multilingual options and the pictures on the screen are also very helpful.
-Using digital solution will help you to see immediate results on where to reduce food waste and this will undoubtedly improve your food cost.
+Using a digital solution will help you to see immediate results on where to reduce food waste and this will undoubtedly improve your food cost.